whaakman/azure-docs.nl-nl/articles/media-services/latest/live-event-latency.md

             description: "Sample LiveEvent for testing",
             vanityUrl: false,
             encoding: new LiveEventEncoding(
-                        // Set this to Basic to enable a transcoding LiveEvent, and None to enable a pass-through LiveEvent encodingType:LiveEventEncodingType.None,
+                        // Set this to Standard to enable a transcoding LiveEvent, and None to enable a pass-through LiveEvent encodingType:LiveEventEncodingType.None,
                         presetName:null
                     ),